gonzvegas/Quant-Portfolio/Portfolio Optimization/README.md

 How to Run
 Run ychoose.py:

-bash
-Copy code
 python ychoose.py
 Process: This script processes a large set of stocks, filtering them based on defined financial metrics to narrow down a set of high-potential candidates for portfolio optimization.
 Output: The script outputs the selected stock symbols to selected_symbols.txt.
 Run yfin.py:

-bash
-Copy code
 python yfin.py
 Process: This script performs portfolio optimization using the selected stocks.
 It employs various strategies to balance return and risk according to different financial theories and outputs visual comparisons to the S&P 500.
 Output: The script produces a chart of cumulative returns and displays the optimal weights for each strategy.
 Run yxplanation.py:

-bash
-Copy code
 python yxplanation.py
 Process: This script generates an Excel file summarizing the portfolio strategies, including stock allocations, expected returns, and risks.
 Output: An Excel file (Portfolio_Strategy_Summary.xlsx) with a comprehensive overview of the portfolio strategies.
 License
 This project is licensed under the MIT License.

-csharp
-Copy code

-You can copy and paste this directly into your `README.md` file on GitHub, and it should format correctly with all sections and headings properly aligned.